-(5) Technical and academic course offerings must be designed in an Ohio state department of education approved sequence of courses/program of study that meets state approved graduation requirements (education.ohio.gov), creates an educational pathway for at least grades nine through twelve, and identifies postsecondary and employment options.
+(5) Technical and academic course offerings must be designed in an Ohio state department of education approved sequence of courses/program of study that meets state approved graduation requirements (education.ohio.gov), creates an educational pathway for grades seven through twelve, and identifies a high-school pathway, a postsecondary pathway, and employment options.

-(G) Facilities and equipment shall support instruction of the technical and academic content standards (education.ohio.gov) and reflect current and emerging technology in the career field.
+(G) Facilities and equipment shall support instruction of the technical and academic content standards (education.ohio.gov) and reflect current and emerging technology in the career-technical education program.

-(H) All districts receiving state weighted funds shall annually report performance data that includes student academic attainment in mathematics and English language arts, technical skill attainment, placement, graduation rates, postsecondary credit, and, if available, industry certificate or license.
-Data shall be reviewed as part of the program renewal processes.
+(H) All districts receiving state career-technical education supplemental funds for career-technical education programs and courses shall annually report performance data on measures identified by the department Data shall be reviewed as part of the program review and renewal processes.

 Promulgated Under: 119.03